Here is described ways of opening different

 string is ODBC based) is also installed.

-When you build connection strings, please take into consideration that Exportizer Pro can work with OLE DB based and ODBC based connection strings.
+When you build connection strings, please take into consideration that Exportizer Enterprise can work with OLE DB based and ODBC based connection strings.
 Other types

 (.NET etc.) are not prohibited, but the result of using them is unknown.